-Ah the dreaded writer’s block, the ageless, iconic curse of all those who seek to set pen to paper.
+Ah the dreaded writer’s block.
+The ageless, iconic curse.
+Bane of all those who seek to set pen to paper.
 Although it plagues some individuals a great deal more than others, it is pretty much guaranteed that you will experience at least some form of writer’s block over the course of completing a novel.
 This means that understanding the nature of writer’s block and possessing a plan to get past it can help you immensely in your quest to keep turning out those pages, allowing you to make steady progress even on your off days.

-The first major division that I am going to draw out is between:
+The first major division I am going to draw out is between:

 - Running out of ideas (see my next post on finding ideas for help on this one),

 - Not knowing which part of the novel to work on next, and

 - Being unable to sit down and put in a good day’s work, even when you know what you need to do (low motivation, energy, or focus).

 This article specifically deals with the third case, as finding ideas is a core part of planning a novel (and can often be solved with brainstorming exercises), while temporarily running out of steam can happen at any point in the writing process.
 As far as the second case is concerned, not knowing what to do next, see my earlier post on getting organized and getting started to learn how to leave yourself with lots of options when sitting down to write, allowing you to pick out a task that excites you and continue to make significant progress each day.
 Finally, there is another type of writer’s block that occurs when an author is overly critical during the revision process that I will address in the exercises for that phase.